akash77new-cmyk/ACM_GenAI_Tasks_Akash_2024A7PS0142H/README.md

 ## Prerequisites
 1) Python 3.10 or above must be installed
-2) A code editor which can run .ipynb files (VsCode is preferred)
+2) A code editor which can run .ipynb files (VsCode or Jupyter Notebook is preferred)

 ## Requirements